xsami/orangehrm/readme.md

 # OrangeHRM Project

 ## Overview
 This project is a Human Resource Management (HRM) system designed to streamline HR processes and improve efficiency.
 It includes features such as employee management, leave management, time tracking, and more.
+WebSite: https://opensource-demo.orangehrmlive.com/web/index.php/auth/login

 ## Features
 - **Employee Management**: Add, update, and manage employee information.